 The student is free to determine the preferred name they wish to be known by in the Orion student information system; however, inappropriate use of the preferred name policy may be cause for denying the request.

 The student should send email from their UT Dallas email account to email@example.com to edit the preferred name.

 Q: What is a preferred name?

 A: Preferred name is a first and or middle name that does not match your Primary/Legal name in the Orion student information system.
 Currently Preferred Name is defaulted to match the Primary/Legal Name in the Orion student information system.

 Q: Where is preferred name displayed?

 A: In Orion, student preferred name is displayed in your Student Self-Service screen, and on Grade Rosters.
-The preferred name is not currently displayed on eLearning grade rosters.
+The preferred name is also displayed on eLearning grade rosters.